jg-97/p8105_final_project_vaping/README.md

 4. Hao Sun(hs3163)
 5. Siquan Wang(sw3442)

-## All the R packages and installaton instructions are listed here:
+## All the R packages and installation instructions are listed here:
 <br>
 1. For datacleaning.rmd:
 <br>